wp-plugins/3d-photo-gallery/readme.txt

 1. Admin Area.

-2. Use shortcode on post,page or custom post type
+2. Use shortcode on post,page or custom post type.

 3. 3D Gallery in action.